-There are many ways to write automated tests for testing code, and you may have heard about test doubles for making testing easier.
-Some of the code we write is hard to test, so we replace those parts with fake test doubles, and the number one reason for that is: External components such as databases and web services cannot easily be restored to a state where they would behave the same for each test run.
+There are many ways to write automated tests, and you may have heard about test doubles as a way to make testing easier.
+Some parts of our code can be hard to test, so we replace those parts with fake test doubles.
+The main reason for this is that external components, such as databases and web services, cannot easily be restored to a consistent state for each test run.

-For example, if you are testing if a new user account is created successfully, you need to make sure to provide a randomly generated e-mail address or phone number during each test.
+For example, if you’re testing whether a new user account is created successfully, you’ll need to provide a randomly generated email address or phone number during each test.
 Otherwise, the test would fail.
-There are other workarounds of course, you can always delete the user account after the test, but that adds an additional step to an already slow process, which brings me to the second reason why test doubles are preferred – external components can be much slower than some test double simply returning a success value.
+There are workarounds, of course –you could delete the user account after the test– but that adds an extra step to an already slow process.
+This brings me to the second reason why test doubles are preferred: external components can be much slower than a test double simply returning a success value.

-“Now wait, aren’t we supposed to test if a new user has actually been created in the database?
-Isn’t that the whole point?”, you may ask.
+“Now wait,” you might ask, “aren’t we supposed to test whether a new user has actually been created in the database?
+Isn’t that the whole point?”
 Well, not really.
-The actual account creation process is probably the least interesting part to test because almost 100% of the time the database will do its job and create the corresponding user record.
-What we really want to test is under which conditions the account creation would fail like when a duplicate e-mail address is used or some fields have missing/invalid data.
-These control conditions, which fall under “business logic”, are normally tested the most.
+The actual account creation process is probably the least interesting part to test because the database will almost always do its job and create the corresponding user record.
+What we really want to test is under what conditions the account creation would fail – for example, when a duplicate email address is used or when some fields are missing or contain invalid data.
+These control conditions, which fall under “business logic,” are typically the most important to test.

 It appears that there are about half a dozen types of test doubles with interesting names like fakes, spies, and mocks.
 There are also lengthy articles explaining the differences between them.
 Apparently, there’s a need for all those variations, but for me a test double is a test double.
 In an expressive language like JavaScript, with its support for first-class functions and closures, you can likely go a long way by simply tracking which functions are called with which arguments to determine whether your code dealing with external components is working as it should.